KISRDevelopment/cell_viability_paper/README.md

 # Predicting and explaining the impact of genetic disruptions and interactions on cell and organismal viability

+## File Description

+- `ppc.py` creates the protein-protein interaction networks for the budding yeast, fission yeast, human, and fruit fly.

 This repository includes the code to process source data and run all experiments and analyses in the paper.

 The code relies on Python 3.6+ and requires Tensorflow 2+ for modeling.